outsidedav/swift/cloudnative/appmetrics.md

 # Using Application Metrics with Swift apps
 {: #metrics}

 Application metrics are important for monitoring the performance of your application.
-Monitoring the performance of the environment (including CPU, Memory, Latency, and HTTP metrics), can seem like a monumental effort, but it is essential to ensure that your Swift application is running effectively over time.
+Monitoring the performance of the environment, including CPU, Memory, Latency, and HTTP metrics; can seem like a monumental effort, but it is essential to ensure that your Swift application is running effectively over time.
 Cloud Native services, such as autoscaling, can rely on these metrics to scale your app to perform under peak load and scale down to keep costs low.
-Ideally, these metrics would be provided programmatically via an API, but also visually in a built-in dashboard.

-Application Metrics can help you to identify common performance problems such as:
+Application metrics can help you to identify common performance problems such as:

 * Slow HTTP response times on some or all routes
 * Poor throughput in the application